Which concerts in the new season suit you best?

 Catherine Woodward

 The dramatic soprano Catharine Woodward comes from Great Britain but now lives in Germany.
-Her opera repertoire includes, among others, the three Brünnhilde roles in Wagner's "Ring of the Nibelung" and the Valkyrie Gerhilde, which she sings at the Bayreuth Festival, as well as Mimì in "La Bohème" and Alice Ford in "Falstaff".
+Her opera repertoire includes, among others, Isolde in "Tristan and Isolde", the three parts of Brünnhilde in Wagner's "Ring of the Nibelung" and the Valkyrie Gerhilde, which she sings at the Bayreuth Festival, as well as Mimì in "La bohème" and Alice Ford in "Falstaff".
 She has appeared in several TV productions and sang Puccini in an MRI scanner for research purposes some years ago.

 read biography